-49. Panels will exercise their expert judgement in assessing the merits of each environment submission, and will not judge automatically in terms of the scale of research environment concerned.
+- 47. Panels will exercise their expert judgement in assessing the merits of each environment submission, and will not judge automatically in terms of the scale of research environment concerned.

-50. In assessing environment, the Panel will consider research environment in terms of vitality and sustainability, including its contribution to the vitality and sustainability of the wider discipline or research base.
-The Panel will grade each environment submission with weighting attached to individual aspects as follows -
+- 48. In assessing environment, the Panel will consider research environment in terms of vitality and sustainability, including its contribution to the vitality and sustainability of the wider discipline or research base.
+The Panel will grade each environment submission with weighting attached to individual aspects as follows

+- research and impact strategy 15%

-- strategy 5%
+- research integrity and research ethics 5%

-- people 20%
+- people 15%

-- income 20%

-- infrastructure 20%
+- income (e.g. grants received), infrastructure and facilities -

+25%

-- collaboration 15%
+- collaboration 20%

 - esteem 10%

-- contribution to the discipline or research base -10%
+- contribution to the discipline or research base 10%

-The Panel will use one or more of the five categories of quality level as specified in paragraphs 62-64 of the General Panel Guidelines for assessing each aspect within the environment element and by aggregating assessments of individual aspects according to the weights shown above to form an overall assessment for each environment submission.
+The Panel will use one or more of the five categories of quality level as specified in paragraphs 63-65 of the General Panel Guidelines for assessing each aspect within the environment element and by aggregating assessments of individual aspects according to the weights shown above to form an overall assessment for each UoA-level environment submission.

-51. The Computer Science / Information Technology Panel provides the following amplifications to supplement the generic criteria for assessing research environment - strategic plan, is engaged with the regional and international research community, is able to attract excellent faculty, research staff, postgraduate students and postdoctoral researchers through a worldwide reputation.
+- 49. The Computer Science / Information Technology Panel provides the following amplifications to supplement the generic criteria for assessing research environment - vitality: the extent to which a unit supports a thriving and inclusive research culture for all staff and research students, that is based on a clearly articulated strategy for research and enabling its impact, is engaged with the local and international research and user communities and is able to attract excellent faculty, research staff, postgraduate students and postdoctoral researchers through a worldwide reputation.

-• vitality: the extent to which a unit provides an encouraging and nurturing environment for research, has an effective

-• sustainability: vision for the future, viability for investment in people and infrastructure, and the extent to which activity is supported by a continual portfolio of research funding.

-52. The Panel will make an overall judgement about the vitality and sustainability of research environments, rather than assessing each criterion separately.
+- sustainability: the extent to which the research environment ensures the future health, diversity, wellbeing and wider contribution of the unit and the discipline(s), including investment in people and infrastructure, and the extent to which activity is supported by a continual portfolio of research funding. - 50.
+The Panel will make an overall judgement about the vitality and sustainability of research environments, rather than assessing each criterion separately.

-Section E : Working Methods
+Section E: Working Methods